dalesgit/logseq-sd/pages/module-two-syllabus.md

 - **Assignments:
 - **Read texts and articles sent for discussion and make notes**
 	- ~ including questions, stirrings, and noticings to process the material with your peers.
 	  Write a faux verbatim [using one of the concepts or modalities presented]{.underline} in one or more of the three texts read (a discernment issue, crisis of faith, tending inner guidance) and engage in peer supervision.

-	  [due Mar 20 or Mar 27]{.mark}

-	  **Jan 9 Didactic:** Ignatian Discernment
+- **Jan 9 Didactic:** Ignatian Discernment
 	- **Part 1** with Christine Pearson
 	- *Please watch YouTube video sent!*
 - **Jan 16 Didactic:** Ignatian Discernment